Implicit self-esteem: Name-letter effect

 The so-called Name Letter Task (NLT, also called Initial Preference Task, IPT) relies on the name-letter effect and is one of the widest used measures of implicit self-esteem.
 Different measures have been proposed in order to improve the psychometrical properties of the name letter task.

 The name-letter effect represents the idea that an individual prefers the letters belonging to their own name and will select these above other letters in choice tasks or rate them as more favourable or attractive than other letters in rating tasks.
 It seemingly occurs subconsciously, with the mere-exposure effect ruled out as a possible explanation.

 This effect has been found in a vast range of studies.
 In one such scenario, participants were given a list of letters, one of which contained letters from their own name and the other of which contained other letters, and asked them to circle the preferred letter.
 This study found that, even when accounting for all other variables, letters belonging to the participants' own names were preferred.

 Similar results have been found in cross-cultural studies, using different alphabets.

-It is important to note the difference between the name-letter effect and 'implicit egotism', the latter being attributed to the way people gravitate towards places, people and situations that reflect themselves, including perhaps similarities with their own name.
+There is a difference between the name-letter effect and 'implicit egotism', the latter being attributed to the way people gravitate towards places, people and situations that reflect themselves, including perhaps similarities with their own name.
 Indeed, research into the topic has shown similarities between people's names and their future careers; for example, the names Dennis and Denise are overrepresented among dentists.